Asymmetric Burkholder inequalities in noncommutative symmetric spaces: Duality: proof of Theorem

-The main goal of this section is to establish the following duality.
-It is a generalization of the symmetric duality established by Junge in \cite{Ju} (see also \cite{Dirksen2}) as well as the column version proved by Junge and Perrin in \cite{JP2014}.
+In this section, we establish the following duality and then use the duality to prove Theorem \ref{duality-ns}.
+In particular, this duality is a common generalization of the symmetric duality established by Junge in \cite{Ju} (see also \cite{Dirksen2}) as well as the column version proved by Junge and Perrin in \cite{JP2014}.